ianbuen/Legend-Of-Devslopes/README.md

 # Melee-Survival
-My take on the Legend of Devslopes, as part of Udemy Game Development Course Currently still in progress.
+My take on the Legend of Devslopes, as part of Udemy Game Development Course.
+Currently still in progress.